 Flight School Financing International Students

 Flight school financing international options vary.
 Each year we welcome hundreds of international student pilots who want to become commercial pilots.
 However, many students who inquire cannot afford the cost of tuition for flight training.
 With the growing pilot shortage, job security for pilots is at an all-time high.
 However, the average training cost of $40,000 for international students can be a challenge for many.
-The rewards of becoming a commercial airline pilot are great, especially considering that training typically occurs in less than a year, and the median pay for commercial airline pilots exceeds $174,000 annually.
+The rewards of becoming a commercial airline pilot are great, especially considering that training typically occurs in less than a year, and the average pay for commercial airline pilots in 2020 exceeded $186,000 annually.
 The pay, job security, and thrill of flying make a career in aviation a good investment in your future.

 Ideally, students and/or their families can save the tuition needed to cover training, materials, and housing while living in the U.S. and attending flight school.
 Currently, there are no U.S. lenders to provide student loans for international flight students.
 Below are suggestions to help you find the financial support you need to pursue your flight training in the U.S.